Continued from §.03.

 “He’s not headed home…”

-“Could it be the noble Oeric Adair is engaged in a tryst?
+“An addiction?
+Or could it be the noble Oeric Adair is engaged in a tryst?
 All whilst engaged to that bonny Cerelia Wealdmaer?
 It fits the situation.
 The concert would prove a fitting alibi, provided his companions bore suitably crooked tongues, it would also explain the cap, for he, being well-bred, would, in undertaking such a potentially compromising endeavour, doubtless take some precaution against recognition…”

 Volfsige rounded the corner of the tenement, left the square and followed his prey to the heart of the docks, where the avian-clothed wayfarer suddenly paused, starring at the ground.